 Committed to improve an identified weakness in fund's impact management process.
 For example: committing to new carbon reduction targets, joining climate engagement coalitions or improving engagement strategy.
+Milestone 2:

 Discussed current investment and stewardship policies, reporting, carbon targets, and participation in climate change initiatives.
 Identified areas for improvement.
+Climate Action 100+ Global Investors Driving Business Transition Did you know?

-ENGAGEMENT CASE STUDY: Advocating for renewable energy

-We have joined ShareAction's Investor Decarbonisation Initiative, which engages with global businesses and advocates for setting ambitious targets for reducing emissions.
+Our London offices are powered by 100% renewable electricity.
+ENGAGEMENT CASE STUDY: Advocating for renewable energy We have joined ShareAction's Investor Decarbonisation Initiative, which engages with global businesses and advocates for setting ambitious targets for reducing emissions.
 This year we have co-signed letters to 28 companies including GlaxoSmithKline, Vodafone and Welltower, requesting that they set 100% renewable energy targets.
 Click here for more case studies on our climate action engagement.

-Health and nutrition
+15 | POSITIVE IMPACT REPORT 2020 Health and nutrition

 We engaged with relevant fund managers based on a thorough research report on UK food retailers by the organisation Access to Nutrition Initiative.
 Childhood obesity is a particular problem in the UK, where 1 in 5 children start school overweight or obese.
 The coronavirus pandemic is further underscoring the importance of a healthy society: several underlying health conditions associated with obesity are implicated in more severe cases of Covid-19.
 All the relevant fund managers we engaged with have committed to the new investor expectations published this year by the Access to Nutrition Initiative.
 These raise the standards that investors should expect from investee companies active in the food value chain, including responsible marketing, nutritional strategy setting, affordability and more transparent disclosure.